nusCS2113-AY1920S1/PersonalAssistant-Duke/docs/DeveloperGuide.md

-# COMPal - Develepor Guide
+# compal - Develepor Guide

 Welcome to **COMpal** Developer Guide!
 This Developer guide is still being work on for now!